 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

 The statute of limitations for most Washington car accident lawsuits is the same as the larger one that applies to the majority of personal injury lawsuits filed in the state.
 Specifically, Revised Code of Washington section 4.16.080 says that an action for "injury to the person or rights of another… shall be commenced within three years."
-That includes any car accident injury claim brought by a driver, passenger, pedestrian, or bicyclist after a traffic accident.
+That includes any car accident injury claim brought by a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian after a traffic accident.

 Section 4.16.080 also sets a three-year deadline for the filing of "an action for taking, detaining, or injuring personal property," if you only want to file a lawsuit over vehicle damage caused by the car accident.

 Note: For injury and vehicle damage cases, the statute of limitations "clock" starts running on the date of the crash.
-But if someone died as a result of the accident, a wrongful death lawsuit must be filed against the at-fault driver within three years, and the "clock" starts on the date of the deceased person’s death, which could be different from the date of the accident.
-That deadline is set by Revised Code of Washington section 4.20.046.
+But if someone died as a result of the accident, a wrongful death lawsuit must be filed against the at-fault driver within three years, and the "clock" starts on the date of the deceased person's death, which could be different from the date of the accident.
+That deadline is also set by section 4.16.080.

 If you try to file your car accident lawsuit after the applicable time limit has passed, you can count on the defendant (the person you're trying to sue) pointing out that discrepancy to the court as part of a motion to dismiss.
 The court will almost certainly grant the motion (unless some rare exception applies to extend the filing deadline), and that will be the end of your case.
 That's why it's crucial to understand how the statute of applies to your situation.

 Suppose you're seriously injured in a Washington car accident, and you take your case to court.
-The jury, after hearing all the evidence, decides that the other driver was responsible for the accident -- but that you too bear part of the blame.
+The jury, after hearing all the evidence, decides that the other driver was responsible for the accident, but that you bear part of the blame.
 What happens next?
 How does this verdict affect your right to compensation?

 According to Revised Code of Washington section 4.22.005, Washington is a "pure comparative negligence" state.
 This means you can still recover damages in a car-accident-related lawsuit, but your award will be reduced according to your share of negligence.